LB presents the Full Story of a Football Manager who is best known by the Nickname; ‘Le Professeur‘.

 He speaks six languages – French, German, English, Spanish, Italian and some Japanese.
 What shocked many is the fact that he couldn’t speak fluent French until the age of seven.

 He came to England at the age of 29 to learn English at Cambridge University.
 His ability to speak these many languages points to reasons why he is referred to as ‘Le Professor’.

-Arsene Wenger Bio – He never Drinks after matches:
+Arsene Wenger Biography – He never Drinks after matches: